-Thornthwaite Technologies are long-established washroom technology business, with a small and friendly team with representation across Australia.
+Thornthwaite is a long-established washroom technology business, with an experienced and friendly team with representation across Australia.
 We've been operating since 1933 and have built our reputation on great customer service, advice and products.

 Our Managing Director is Andrew Thornthwaite, grandson of the founder of our business, HG Thornthwaite.
 Andrew took over the business in 2003 and since then has sought to constantly improve our product lines, business processes and customer satisfaction.